 For milder gastritis, removing the offending agent and using drugs to reduce gastric acidity (see Drug Treatment of Gastric Acidity) to limit further injury and promote healing may be all that is required.

-Acid suppression is not recommended for patients simply taking NSAIDs unless they have previously had an ulcer.
+Acid suppression is not recommended for patients simply taking nonsteroidal anti-inflammatory drugs unless they have previously had an ulcer.